JohnDMcMaster/usbrply/README.md

 Convert a .pcap file (captured USB packets) to Python or C code that replays the captured USB commands.

-To use do one of:
-  * install it using "sudo python setup.py install" and use usbrply in your path
-  * Call main.py directly

 Supported packet sources are:
 * Linux Wireshark (via usbmon)
 * Windows Wireshark (via USBPcap)